 That way you won’t feel weak in any area.
 After training on any new weaknesses identified, you will then take the actual check ride.
 You will not be asked the same questions or fly to the same areas as the practice check ride, but you will still feel more relaxed and confident going into the test.
 You can’t be any better prepared for a test than that!

 A spacious, comfortable and quiet facility – fully equipped to provide an excellent learning environment

 American Air has been consistently improving the training environment at our facility since 1986.
 Our offices and classrooms are located in the south wing of the airport administration building.
 At American Air, you will have full access to comfortable, private study areas, lesson briefing rooms and a well-equipped classroom.

 Our ground school classroom is designed for effective presentations using the latest audio/visual equipment.
 In our classroom, you will enjoy the comfort of padded high-back chairs and experience state-of-the-art learning through the use of numerous training aids.

-You will also have access to the latest and most complete weather information using our computerized aviation weather briefing office with complete trip planning resources, and a flat-screen live weather radar display.
 Our simulator is located in a private, quiet room and is equipped with a very comfortable, fully adjustable aircraft captain’s chair.
 The short walkway to our aircraft ramp is conveniently located just outside of our offices.
 Our aircraft are located in the center of the airport, providing quick and easy access to all runways.
 The Downwind restaurant is located just above our offices on the second floor.
 The Downwind has an outdoor deck overlooking the airport and serves great food.
 This is an excellent place to unwind after your flight lesson!